Digitova/dynaform/README.md

 # The schema

-The schema defines the structure, data types, and is used to customize the form.
+The schema defines the form structure, return datatypes, validations, and any styling customizations you wish to make.

 ## Element Types

-Each level of the schema requires an _elementType_ property.
-The _elementType_ property is a required field and describes the type of form input at this level of the schema.
+Each level of the schema requires an `elementType` property.
+The `elementType` property is a required field that describes the type of form input at this level of the schema.
+It is entirely a presentational attribute used to field user input.

 ```javascript
 {